PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 {caption="Brier Score", path=model_performance_comprehensive_analysis/brier_score_ranking.json}

-Few observations from these rankings:
-- Average returns and Brier score tend to correlate well with general performance, which we can visualize by comparing Brier scores to model scores on LMSys Arena[^arena].

-{caption="Brier Score vs LMSys Arena score", path=model_performance_comprehensive_analysis/performance_vs_arena_score_brier.json}

 - While most models tested are not profitable, half of them beat the market baseline.
 And the most recent/powerful ones draw a profit.

-This strongly hints that AI models are becoming better at forecasting!
+This shows that AI models are becoming better at forecasting!

-## Analysis
+### Predictive ability correlates well with general performance

+Average returns and Brier score tend to correlate well with general performance, which we can visualize by comparing Brier scores to model scores on LMSys Arena[^arena].

+{caption="Brier Score vs LMSys Arena score", path=model_performance_comprehensive_analysis/performance_vs_arena_score_brier.json}

 ### Model Consistency